ros-controls/control.ros.org/master/_sources/doc/mujoco_ros2_control/mujoco_ros2_control/docs/hardware_interface.rst

 Sensors
 -------

-The hardware interface supports force-torque sensors (FTS) and inertial measurement units (IMUs).
+The hardware interface supports force-torque sensors (FTS), inertial measurement units (IMUs), pose sensors, and magnetometers.
 MuJoCo does not model complete FTS and IMUs natively, so we combine supported MJCF sensor constructs to map to a single ``ros2_control`` sensor.

 Force-Torque Sensors